- In this article Abhinav Gadia is sharing with us – Why He Did An MBA After Qualifying as a Chartered Accountant / CPA?

 - I have noticed that the awareness of MBA exams/preparation, etc is very low in the CA/CS community – I would encourage more people to try and get into good institutions.

-- It is not very difficult – If I could do it, so can you -he concluded.
+- It is not very difficult – If I could do it, so can you.